Conn Archeology Latest: Remnants of an Ancient City Unearthed in Tenea, Greece

-In the period from 1 September to 10 October 2018, the Directorate of Antiquities and Cultural heritage conducted a systematic archaeological survey in Chiliomodi, Korinthia, within the framework of the research programme within the vicinity of Tenea.
+In the period from 1 September to 10 October 2018, the archaeology society of the Directorate of Antiquities and Cultural heritage conducted a systematic archaeological survey in Chiliomodi, Korinthia, within the framework of the research programme within the vicinity of Tenea.

 According to a legend, the ancient Tenea was founded by prisoners of the Trojan War.
 Agamemnon – King of Mycenae and brother of Menelaus was the one that allowed them to build the city.

-The Conn Archaeology Website Presents: discovery of millenary tombs of children.
-A team of archaeologists has uncovered forty graves of children under five at the foot of the Roman city wall, reports France Bleu.
+Connarchaeology.org Presents: A Discovery of millenary tombs of children.
+A team of archaeologists has uncovered one of the weirdest archaeological finds – forty graves of children under five at the foot of the Roman city wall reports France Bleu.

 It is an astonishing discovery made by archaeologists in Nîmes.
 A team from the Inrap (National Institute of Preventive Archaeological Research) has uncovered forty or so millennial graves of children on Montaury Hill, at the foot of the Roman city wall, reports Thursday France Bleu .
 These tombs of children under five date from the 1st and 2nd centuries AD , says the radio.

 Few details have been provided on the reason for the presence of these tombs at the foot of the Roman rampart.
 But archaeologists are convinced that these excavations and this discovery will help to better understand how young children were considered and treated by society at that time.
 “We can not say whether they are children of slaves, freedmen or free men, or even the elite,” said France Bleu Richard Pellet, archaeologist of Inrap in charge of these excavations Nîmes.
 “In fact, it tells us especially the status of the child in Roman society. ”

 Be sure to check out the extensive library at the American archaeological association.